A consumer proposal allows you to clear your debts and begin rebuilding your credit at a faster rate than you were able to before.

 Lenders want to know that you can comfortably afford a car loan and want assurances that you are repaying your debts through your consumer proposal.

 So, to streamline this process, ensure you have all the paperwork related to your proposal.

-If you have completed your consumer proposal, make sure you have a copy of your Certificate of Full Performance to provide this to the lender.
+If you have completed your consumer proposal, ensure you have a copy of your Certificate of Full Performance and provide this to the lender.

 It’s easier to get a car loan when you’ve successfully fulfilled the terms of the consumer proposal.
 When this happens, it will be easier to access various credit products, including car loans.

 Your Certificate of Full Performance is proof that you completed your consumer proposal, so make sure you supply a copy to the lender.